 - Residential dehumidifiers – most home dehumidifiers are built to last between 10 to 12 years.
 They are built with relatively low capacity because the unit is required to service less humid and small spaces.
-This dehumidifiers consume less power while operational.
+These dehumidifiers consume less power while operational.

 The service life is of any dehumidifier will be affected by:

-- The dehumidifier has to be correctly installed and placement. – – the dehumidifier should be placed at least 6 inches away from any wall, for easy air intake.
+- The dehumidifier has to be correctly installed and placed. – – the dehumidifier should be placed at least 6 inches away from any wall, for easy air intake.
 The air exhaust should also remain clear, for the dehumidifier to remain effective.

-- Airflow problems – the entire air flow and all dehumidification system including ducts and additional air vents, should be maintained to allow adequate air flow within the space.
+- Airflow problems – the entire airflow and all dehumidification system including ducts and additional air vents, should be maintained to allow adequate airflow within the space.
 For a dehumidifier to be effective there needs to enough air circulation in the room to ensure all the air in the room is processed by the unit.

 - Power connections – the dehumidifier should be connected to a reliable power outlet to avoid straining the switchboard.
 This protects your dehumidifier from erratic power problems.

 - Operational conditions – if the dehumidifier is installed in the pool room, where the pool water contains chemicals like chlorine, the dehumidifiers service life is greatly reduced.
-This is because chemical like chlorine react with metallic parts in the dehumidifier causing them to rust faster, hence the part break or wear out much faster.
+This is because chemicals like chlorine react with metallic parts in the dehumidifier causing them to rust faster, hence the part break or wear out much faster.

 It is therefore important to ensure the dehumidifier capacity is powerful enough to completely lower the humidity levels.

-Failing dehumidification system.
+Failing a dehumidification system.

 Signs that a dehumidifier requires to be replaced?